zxubian/cozi/readme.md

 ### Executors & Schedulers

 #### [Executor](src/executors/executor.zig)
-- Executor is a type-erased interface representing an abstract task queue.
+- `Executor` is a type-erased interface representing an abstract task queue.
-- Executor allows users to submit `Runnable`s (an abstract representation a task) for eventual execution.
+- `Executor` allows users to submit [Runnable](src/core/runnable.zig)s (an abstract representation a task) for eventual execution.
-    - Correct user programs cannot depend on the timing or order of execution of runnables, and cannot assumptions about which thread will execute the runnable.
+    - Correct user programs cannot depend on the timing or order of execution of runnables, and cannot make assumptions about which thread will execute the runnable.
-- It is to asynchronous task execution what [Allocator](https://github.com/ziglang/zig/blob/master/lib/std/mem/Allocator.zig) is to memory management.
+- `Executor` is to asynchronous task execution what [Allocator](https://github.com/ziglang/zig/blob/master/lib/std/mem/Allocator.zig) is to memory management.
-- `Executor` is a fundamental building block, and many other primitives of `zinc` depend on it (e.g. both `Future` and `Fibers` can run on any executor)
+- `Executor` is a fundamental building block, and many other primitives of `zinc` depend on it (e.g. both `Future` and `Fiber` can run on any `Executor`)

 ##### Available Executors:
 ###### [Inline](src/executors/inline.zig)